 - You will also see an option to Uninstall updates at the top.
 Click it.

 When you click Uninstall updates, a new window will pop up which shows the new updates that are installed on the PC.
 You can choose to uninstall any of these updates but proceed with caution as uninstalling a critical update will lead to a PC that is full of bugs.

 Solution 3 — Scan Your Pc for Malware

-Microsoft Windows Update provides updates that eliminate the effect of these malware hence many of these malware target Windows Update to stop it from working correctly.
+Microsoft Windows Update provides updates that eliminate the effect of this malware hence many of these malware target Windows Update to stop it from working correctly.

-Not only that but these malware also affect other important Windows services.
+Not only that but this malware also affect other important Windows services.
 These services include Windows Update, System Restore and sometimes even your antivirus program.

 If Windows Update is not working you will have to make sure your PC is clean and does not have any kind of malware.

 To do so, scan your PC with a security program that you have or if you just use Windows Defender, then go ahead and scan it using Windows Defender.
 You need to make sure your security programs are up to date in order to keep your PC safe.

 Solution 4 — Delete All Files from Software Distirbution Directory

 If Windows Update is not working on your PC, you might be able to solve the problem simply by deleting files from Software Distribution directory.
 Sometimes files in this directory can become corrupted and that can cause this problem to appear.
 To fix the issue, you need to delete these files by doing the following: